Hosting and bandwidth provided by MacHost.

 Samsung ARM

-Apple provides no information on the processor used in the iPod classic (6G) models, but it uses an Apple branded processor, believed to be a Samsung ARM.
-For more information, please refer to the disassembly guide from the always excellent iFixIt.
+Apple provides no information on the processor used in the iPod classic (6th Gen) models, but it uses an Apple branded processor, believed to be a Samsung ARM.
+For more information, please refer to iFixit's disassembly guide.

 iPod nano